Ana Nogueira: Early life

+Nogueira was born in the United States to a Brazilian father and American mother.
+Nogueira grew up in East Falls, Philadelphia, and attended Friends' Central School.
+She earned a Bachelor of Fine Arts in Theatre from the Boston Conservatory at Berklee in 2007.

+Career

-Ana Nogueira is an American actress, playwright, and screenwriter.
-She is known for her roles as Sarah on Sarah + Dee and Penny Ares on The Vampire Diaries.
+Nogueira is known for playing Sarah in Sarah + Dee and Penny Ares in The Vampire Diaries.
 She originated the role of Eliza Hamilton in the original Vassar workshop production of Lin-Manuel Miranda's stage musical Hamilton.

 She has written the plays Empathitrax and Which Way to the Stage.

 She is collaborating with James Gunn on his DC Universe, screenwriting several films including Supergirl (2026), an untitled Teen Titans film, and an untitled Wonder Woman film.